Kney-Delach/Elysium-Puzzle-Engine/README.md

 - Implement Threading to speed up puzzle processing.
 - Implement machine code augmentation for exploration purposes.
 - Optimize loop processing, currently there is quite abit of wasteful looping and conditioning within the logic of this project.
+- Replace the BigInteger parameter passing and return values from pass-by-value, to pass-by-references or pointers.
 <a name="references"></a>
 ## References